 In large-scale solar PV systems, tens to hundreds of thousands of solar PV modules are connected to inverters, which convert the electricity generated from DC to AC.
-The outputs from each of the inverters in the solar farm are aggregated and exported to the network through the connection point.
+The outputs from each of the inverters in the solar farm are aggregated and exported to the network through MV/HV transformers as required and then the connection point.